ministryofjustice/hmpps-non-associations/README.md

 It’s prudent to periodically update npm dependencies; continuous integration will occasionally warn when it’s needed.
-Renovate (similar to dependabot) is set up to try to upgrade npm packages, base docker images, helm charts and CircleCI orbs by raising pull requests.
+Renovate (similar to dependabot) is set up to try to upgrade npm packages, base docker images, helm charts and GitHub Actions workflows by raising pull requests.

 This will attempt update npm packages manually and perform unit tests: